Protype-Foundry/dongol-font/README.md

 # dongol-font
- Arabic font for comics and fun uses
+ Arabic font for comics and fun uses and packaging.